avik-kar/Orthogonal-Transforms/README.md

 ## Running the experiments

-* To get the DFT of seq:
+* To get the DFT of randomly generated sequence:
 ```
-python src/ot_main.py --transform=dft --sequence=seq
+python src/ot_main.py --transform=dft --sequence=random
 ```
-* To get the DIT-FFT of seq:
+* To get the DIT-FFT of your own sequence:
 ```
 python src/ot_main.py --transform=ditfft --sequence=takeinput
 ```